cmuell89/Bolt/README.md

 Web Server hosting Lightning in a Bot's NLP prototype system.

 ### Python Environment
-The build enrivonment uses Anaconda3 with Python version 3.5.
+The interpreter environment is Anaconda3 with Python version 3.5.

 ### Build Requirements
 See requirements.txt for dependency requirements.
+Packages can be installed via the conda package manager or pip.